 Zafar Mahal: Last Mughal emperor’s summer palace falls into ruin

-Zafar Mahal, an Archaeological Survey of India (ASI)-protected monument, was originally built by Shah Jahan’s grandson Akbar Shah II in 1820.
+Zafar Mahal, an ASI-protected monument, was originally built by Shah Jahan’s grandson Akbar Shah II in 1820 and was expanded during Bahadur Shah Zafar’s reign

 Once the summer palace of Bahadur Shah Zafar, the last Mughal emperor, Zafar Mahal in south Delhi’s Mehrauli is now a shadow of its glorious past.
 Though located only a few kilometres southwest of the Qutub Complex — a world heritage site — the palace, which is one of the last remnants of Mughal India’s architectural legacy in the Capital, is rapidly running to ruins.